Seetha Doraiswamy: Jal Tarang Training

 Students who excelled in the theoretical aspect of Carnatic music were given the choice to learn either the gottuvadhyam or the jal tarang at the Academy.
 When asked why she inclined towards the jal tarang, Seetha answered that she "was only ten then, and the dishes used by jalatarangam artistes reminded me of the miniature vessels children use when they play 'house.'
 Striking dishes containing water seemed a lot of fun".

 The teacher charged with the task of teaching the jal tarang, Ramaniah Chettiar, was not convinced that any of the students at the Academy were intelligent enough to pick up the instrument.

 Under the urging of Prof. Sambamoorthy, he entertained Seetha's request and put her to a test by tuning the instrument to Sankarabharanam and asked her to set it to Mayamalavagowla.
 After successfully tuning it, Seetha was given the opportunity to begin training.
 She learnt under the tutelage of Prof. Sambamoorthy and Ramaniah Chettiar for one and half months, and was told that her knowledge of theory would suffice in complementing her training for the rest of her career.

 Recognizing her financial position, Prof. P. Sambamoorthy bought Seetha her first set of jal tarang cups.

 Career

+She tirelessly worked to prevent the Jal Tarang from being extinct and is often recognized for that.
 Although her training began at a young age, familial obligations prevented her from performing.
 Seetha was married at age 14 to N. Doraiswamy and gave birth to 10 children.
 The death of a prodigious son left her shattered, and it was under the encouragement of her family that she began to perform again at the age of 41.
 Citing this particular circumstance, she is often referred to and has received awards as a pioneer female Indian musician for having been one of the few who performed despite the social connotations that prevented her colleagues from doing so.